Skip to the main content

 Nail technicians must have training from a recognized school to buy products from professional suppliers.
 Those interested in this work should discuss training options with practicing nail technicians, potential employers, and suppliers.

 Many beauty salons employ just one nail technician.
-The shops that specialize in this field tend to be small.
+Shops that specialize in this field tend to be small.
 As a result, on-the-job training may be difficult to find.

 Related Education